-➤ The nutrition benchmarks included in Florida's Physical Education Standards shall be taught as part of the structured and systematic unit of instruction during physical education classes and will be integrated into other subject areas (e.g., math, science) where there is a natural fit.

-- Students receive nutrition education that is interactive and teaches skills they need to adopt healthy eating behaviors.
-Classroom lectures, activities and student participation are provided in nutrition and health classes. - > Students will understand how food reaches the table and the implications that has for their health and future.
-Staff shall integrate hands-on experiences such as working in a garden, cooking activities and enrichment activities such as farmer's market tours and visits to community gardens with the core curriculum.
+- The nutrition benchmarks included in Florida's Physical Education Standards shall be taught as part of the structured and systematic unit of instruction during physical education classes and will be integrated into other subject areas (e.g., math, science) where there is a natural fit. - > Students receive nutrition education that is interactive and teaches skills they need to adopt healthy eating behaviors.
+Classroom lectures, activities and student participation are provided in nutrition and health classes. - Students will understand how food reaches the table and the implications that has for their health and future.
+Staff shall integrate hands-on experiences at least once per year such as working in a garden, cooking activities, and enrichment activities such as farmer's market tours and visits to community gardens with the core curriculum. - Nutrition education will be incorporated within the larger school community.
+The nutrition education program shall work with the school meal program to develop school gardens and use the cafeteria as a learning lab. - Nutrition education will teach skills that are age-appropriate and behavior-focused.
+Students will be taught about mindful eating, balancing meals, and interpreting nutrition facts labels. - ➤ The staff responsible for nutrition education will be adequately prepared and participate regularly in professional development activities to effectively deliver an accurate nutrition education program as planned.
+Preparation and professional development activities will provide basic knowledge of nutrition combined with skill practice in program-specific activities and instructional techniques and strategies designed to promote healthy eating habits.